 Navigating Holiday Stress: Understanding Sources and Effective Coping Strategies

-Holiday Stress Symbolized: adorable dog in Christmas outfit, wide-eyed and looking anxious.
+Holiday Stress Symbolized: woman with winter hat looking outside and seeming alone.
 White Rock Therapy offers coping strategies for navigating holiday stress this season in Texas.

 The holiday season is usually considered a joyful time of year.
 Chock full of family, friends, and festivities, it’s easy to feel like a bit of a Scrooge when forced to admit that the holidays can also be a source of stress and fatigue.
 Sound familiar?
 You’re not alone.
 According to a survey conducted by Greenberg Research, Americans report substantially increased stress during the holiday season, and these results are pronounced among adult women.
 As the authors explain, “Women shoulder the majority of the family burden for shopping and holiday celebrations, and they feel particular stress from the time crunch required to get everything done.”